The Ultimate One Week Botswana Travel Itinerary | 2026

 Do a Sunset Drive at Nata Bird Sanctuary

 The main attraction of Nata are the unfathomably vast Magkadigkadi Salt Pans.
-Without my own car, this was complete off the table, so I looked up nearby lodges to see if I could tag along for a safari.
+Without my own car, this was complete off the table.
+My only option was to reach out to nearby lodges to see if I could tag along for a safari.
 I ended up booking a $35 sunset safari with Nata Lodge.
 The salt pans are vast and being there for sunset was nothing short of ethereal.
 We didn’t see too many animals, with the highlights being a handful of hyenas and a few zebras and wildebeest.
 I was a big fan of the baobab trees scattered throughout the endless plains, though.

 hyena nata bird sanctuary botswana

-It was excellent value, and we even got a beer at the end so you could watch the sun set in style.
+It was excellent value.
+We even got a beer at the end so you could watch the sun set in style.
+An unexpected highlight of my Botswana travel itinerary.

 Drive to Gweta and Stay at Planet Baobab